 This episode is entitled “Active sitting for back pain and sciatica” and it covers:

-- Why does sitting lead to back pain?
+- Why sitting leads to back pain

 - Why don’t we just stand?